PFG Private Wealth Management LLC Buys New Stake in Meta Platforms, Inc. (NASDAQ:META)

 Meta Platforms Stock Performance

 Meta Platforms (NASDAQ:META – Get Rating) last posted its quarterly earnings data on Wednesday, February 1st.
 The social networking company reported $3.00 earnings per share for the quarter, topping the consensus estimate of $2.12 by $0.88.
 Meta Platforms had a net margin of 19.90% and a return on equity of 21.23%.
 The firm had revenue of $32.17 billion during the quarter, compared to analysts’ expectations of $31.69 billion.
 During the same quarter in the previous year, the company posted $3.67 EPS.
 Meta Platforms’s revenue was down 4.5% on a year-over-year basis.
-Analysts forecast that Meta Platforms, Inc. will post 10.49 EPS for the current year.
+As a group, sell-side analysts anticipate that Meta Platforms, Inc. will post 10.49 EPS for the current fiscal year.

 Meta Platforms, Inc, engages in the development of social media applications.
 It builds technology that helps people connect, find communities, and grow businesses.
 It operates through the Family of Apps (FoA) and Reality Labs (RL) segments.
 The FoA segment consists of Facebook, Instagram, Messenger, WhatsApp, and other services.